 In addition to the Advisory Report, CBSAC will also release an annual consensus statement beginning in March 2013 to provide preliminary analysis/recommendations on the WDS results before the state crabbing seasons begin in March and April.

-Biomass: Approximately 101 million female adult (age 1+) crabs were estimated to be present in the Bay at the start of the 2015 crabbing season.
+Biomass: Approximately 194 million female adult (age 1+) crabs were estimated to be present in the Bay at the start of the 2016 crabbing season.
 This number is below the recommended target of 215 million female spawning-age crabs and above the recommended threshold number of 70 million female spawning-age crabs.
-The estimated abundance in 2015 of 101 million female crabs increased from the 2014 estimate of 68.5 million.
+This 2016 estimated abundance increased from the 2015 estimate of 101 million female spawning-age crabs.

 The graphs below show abundance estimates of female adult crabs and juvenile crabs, respectively, from the annual Winter Dredge Survey results for 1990-2016.